digitalocean/Kubernetes-Starter-Kit-Developers/03-setup-ingress-ambassador/guides/do_loadbalancer_migration.md

 Explanations for the above configuration:

-- `kubernetes.digitalocean.com/load-balancer-id`: Tells DigitalOcean `Cloud Controller` what `LoadBalancer ID` to use for the `Ambassador` service.
+- `kubernetes.digitalocean.com/load-balancer-id`: Tells DigitalOcean `Cloud Controller` what load balancer `ID` to use for the `Ambassador` service.
-- `service.kubernetes.io/do-loadbalancer-disown`: Tells DigitalOcean `Cloud Controller` to disown the LoadBalancer ID pointed by `kubernetes.digitalocean.com/load-balancer-id`.
+- `service.kubernetes.io/do-loadbalancer-disown`: Tells DigitalOcean `Cloud Controller` to disown the load balancer ID pointed by `kubernetes.digitalocean.com/load-balancer-id`.
 If set to `true`, then whenever the `ambassador` service is deleted, the associated `LB` will **NOT** be deleted by `Kubernetes`.

-Now, please replace the `<>` placeholders accordingly, using your `LoadBalancer ID` that you wrote down earlier.
+Now, please replace the `<>` placeholders accordingly, using your load balancer `ID` that you wrote down earlier.
 Also, set the `service.kubernetes.io/do-loadbalancer-disown` annotation value to `true`.
 The final configuration should look like this:

 ```yaml
 service: